- Five on Friday

 If you are concerned about your eyes hurting in the morning, see a CEENTA eye doctor.
 They will diagnose you and come up with a treatment plan that will help you start your day on the right foot.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Would you like an appointment with Dr. Vaziri?
+Would you like an appointment at CEENTA?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment

 Back to News